cs124/pa4-quizlet/README.md

 1. You can run the cell at the bottom of the Jupyter notebook to zip up your solution for you.
 It should generate a zip file `submission.zip`.

-2. Upload the zip file as your solution to the PA4 Quizlet assignment in Gradescope (http://www.gradescope.com).
+2. Upload the zip file as your solution to the PA5 Embeddings assignment in Gradescope (http://www.gradescope.com).

 ## Ubuntu for Windows